 Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes:

 Tutorial exercises (quizzes) on construction technology and material will be used to evaluate student learning outcomes.

-Successful completion of laboratory sessions (i.e., hands-on training at Industrial Centre) will allow students to understand current building construction practice.
-(100% attendance of IC training sessions is required to pass the subject.)
+Successful completion of laboratory sessions (i.e., hands-on training at the Industrial Centre) will allow students to understand current building construction practices.